Assiniboine River fur trade

-Fur trading on the Assiniboine River and the general area west of Lake Winnipeg began as early as 1731.
+Fur trading on the Assiniboine River and the general area west of Lake Winnipeg, in what is now Manitoba, Canada, began as early as 1731.

 Geography

 Lake Winnipeg was a major junction for the fur trade routes.
 See Canadian canoe routes (early).
 To the southeast the route ran to Grand Portage and the French center at Montreal.
 To the northeast the Hayes River led to the English base on Hudson Bay.
 To the northwest the Saskatchewan River led west to the Rocky Mountains.
 From this river another route led northwest to the even richer Athabasca Country.

 West of Lake Winnipeg is the chain of lakes that look like a single lake on large maps (Cedar Lake (Manitoba), Lake Winnipegosis and Lake Manitoba).
 West of this is the Assiniboine River.
 The Assiniboine flows southeast and then the east to Winnipeg, Manitoba where it meets the Red River of the North which flows north into Lake Winnipeg.
 Further west the Qu'Appelle River flows east to meet the Assiniboine.
 South of the Qu'Appelle is the Souris River which was not important in the fur trade.
 East of the upper Assiniboine the Swan River almost reaches the Assiniboine and flows into Lake Winnipegosis.
 To the southwest is the Mandan country on the upper Missouri.
 There was some overland trade with the Mandans until the Americans took it over around 1812.
 North of Lake Winnipeg is the so-called Muskrat Country which was of some importance around 1800.

 The Assiniboine is mostly a prairie river and was not a good source of beaver.
 It mainly produced buffalo pemmican to feed the voyageurs further north.
 Because much of the Assiniboine is shallow and crooked, horses, dog sleds and later carts were used in addition to canoes.
 Most of the beaver came from the forests on the upper Assiniboine.
 This area was most easily reached via the Swan River from Lake Winnipegosis.